shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

 ### Task 3: Create Reseller view using Visual Query

-Let's create Reseller view which is created by merging Customers table with the BuyingGroups table.
+Let's create a Reseller view which is created by merging the Customers table with the BuyingGroups table.
 This time around we will create the view using Visual query.

 1. From the top menu, click the drop-down next to **New SQL query (1)** and then select **New visual query (2)**.